open-mmlab/mmdetection/docs/en/user_guides/tracking_inference.md

 **Important:** For `DeepSORT`, `SORT`, `Tracktor`, `StrongSORT`, they need load the weight of the `reid` and the weight of the `detector` separately.
 Therefore, we use `--detector` and `--reid` to load weights.
 Other algorithms such as `ByteTrack`, `OCSORT` and `QDTrack` use `--checkpoint` to load weights.

-Optional arguments:isis
+Optional arguments:

-- `OUTPUT`: Output of the visualized demo.
-If not specified, the `--show` is obligate to show the video on the fly.
 - `CHECKPOINT_FILE`: The checkpoint is optional.
 - `DETECTOR_FILE`: The detector is optional.
 - `REID_FILE`: The reid is optional.
 - `SCORE_THR`: The threshold of score to filter bboxes.
 - `DEVICE`: The device for inference.
 Options are `cpu` or `cuda:0`, etc.
+- `OUTPUT`: Output of the visualized demo.
+If not specified, the `--show` is obligate to show the video on the fly.
 - `--show`: Whether show the video on the fly.

 **Examples of running mot model:**